 Outpatient Psychology Services for Children

 Rusk Rehabilitation's Pediatric Outpatient Psychology Service includes specialized psychological assessment and therapies for children with a wide range of medical or neurological disabilities.
 Our psychologists treat children of all ages, from birth through age 18.
-Children with some of the following conditions are seen by our pediatric experts: traumatic brain injury, spinal cord injury or disease, cancer, cerebral palsy, neuromuscular or orthopaedic conditions, spina bifida, cerebrovascular accidents, amputation, and other chronic illnesses.
-Care for children is provided through Hassenfeld Children’s Hospital of New York at NYU Langone.
+Children with some of the following conditions are seen by our pediatric experts: traumatic brain injury, spinal cord injury or disease, cancer, cerebral palsy, neuromuscular or orthopedic conditions, spina bifida, cerebrovascular accidents, amputation, and other chronic illnesses.
+Care for children is provided through Hassenfeld Children’s Hospital at NYU Langone.